Your details have been received

 It’s easy to make calls in Thailand.
 The Bangkok area phone number code is 02 and the Thailand country code is 66.
 All Thai phone numbers have 10 numerals including the area/country code.
 Just dial the 10-digit number and connect.

-A sim card costs from as low as 49 baht to 599 baht.
-The prices vary depending on max speed, unlimited internet duration, and credit/minutes.
-These variables are the features offered in tourist or traveller sim packages, like international service rates, wi-fi networks, unlimited internet or unlimited data, a free call, credit unlimited calls, or a data package.
-Tourist prepaid packages also include calls (cost/minute), internet (cost/Mb), credit to the max speed, and credit unlimited calls.
-There are also roaming tourist packages with good coverage and mobile internet features (for buyers of travel sim or tourist sims), free call offers and postpaid packages.
+A local sim card costs from as low as 49 baht to 599 baht.
+The prices of a local sim card vary depending on max speed, unlimited internet duration, and credit/minutes for unlimited local calls.
+These variables are the features offered in tourist or traveller sim packages, like international service rates, wi-fi networks, unlimited internet or unlimited data, a free call, credit unlimited local calls, and international calls, or a data package.
+Tourist prepaid packages also include calls (cost/minute), internet (cost/Mb), credit to the max speed, and credit unlimited local calls aside from international calls.
+There are also roaming tourist packages with good coverage and mobile internet features (for buyers of travel sim or tourist sims), offers of free or unlimited local calls and postpaid packages.
+If unsure, you can ask about sim only plans and purchase one from convenience stores or some petrol stations.

 Yes, there are places to buy Thailand prepaid sim cards just outside customs near international arrivals at Suvarnabhumi Airport and Don Muang.
 The telco company kiosks near international arrivals sell exactly what Thailand traveller sim cards with pre-loaded data for various lengths of time you may need, like an AIS store.
-In recent years, to buy a sim, a Thai sim card online purchase is already possible.
+There are also options for sim only plans available.
+In recent years, to buy a sim, Thai sim cards purchased online is already possible.
 You can then get your purchased sim card or top up at international airports, saving you time from queuing at the internet shops or telco shops just to buy a sim.

 Many hotels, restaurants and cafés in Thailand provide free Wi-Fi internet access to their guests and customers.
 Or travellers can buy a tourist sim card either with prepaid data or purchase a standard sim and add data for calls, messaging and web surfing.
 Prepaid sim cards often offer unlimited internet data packages for short periods of time (7 -14 days).
 It’s crucial to have a sim card the second you arrive in Thailand so that you can connect to mobile networks.